TaqdeesHigh/SnippetSync/README.md

 - Create project-specific snippets by using the project name as a tag
 - Use the side panel to browse your snippets by category
 - When typing code, use `@tagname` to see relevant snippets as you type
+- Use the "Delete Snippet" command to remove snippets you no longer need.
+You can trigger this command from the command palette or from the Snippet Explorer context menu.

+## Snippet Explorer Context Menu

+The Snippet Explorer provides a categorized view of your snippets.
+Right-clicking on a snippet in the explorer reveals a context menu with the following options:

+- **Preview Snippet**: Opens the snippet in a preview panel.
+- **Quick Insert Snippet**: Inserts the snippet's code at the current cursor position.
+- **Copy Snippet**: Copies the snippet's code to the clipboard.
+- **Duplicate Snippet**: Creates a copy of the snippet with "(Copy)" appended to the title.
+- **Delete Snippet**: Deletes the snippet after confirmation.

+## Snippet Explorer Features

+The Snippet Explorer also offers the following features:

+- **Sorting**: Sort snippets by name, date, or language (ascending or descending) using the `SnippetSync: Sort Snippets` command.
+- **Filtering**: Filter snippets by title, description, code, tags, language, or project using the `SnippetSync: Filter Snippets` command.
+Clear the filter using the `SnippetSync: Clear Filter` command.
+- **Expanding/Collapsing**: Expand or collapse all categories and snippets using the `SnippetSync: Expand All` and `SnippetSync: Collapse All` commands, respectively.

 ## Security